-What is the Word of God?
+What is the Bible?

-Why should we study it?
+Why should we study the Bible?
 Because it is real.
 It records the experiences of real people who encountered the real God and real things–wild and crazy things–happened.
 They set the example for us.
 These stories reveal to us aspects of God’s nature that we would perhaps never know.
 These stories create a common touchpoint to which every generation can refer and infer.
 These are our formational stories.
 They create who we are as Christians and teach us how to interact with the world around us.

 The world we live in today is different than the ancient world.
 The specific issues of politics, ethics, technology, and knowledge have changed dramatically, and will continue to change.
 It is our job, as students of the text, to listen to God in the Word and in the World, and to discern the movement of the Holy Spirit, then and now.
 More than that, we are invited to follow where the Spirit leads as we listen.